Arshad Sharif

 Arshad Sharif (22 February 1973 – 23 October 2022) was a Pakistani journalist, writer, and news anchor.
 He specialized in investigative journalism and covered many political events in the country for national and international news organisations.
 On 23 March 2019, he was awarded the Pride of Performance by the President of Pakistan Arif Alvi, for his contribution to journalism.
 He was shot and killed by police in Kenya on 22 October 2022.
 A 592-page report by the Pakistani Federal Investigation Agency (FIA) revealed the killing to be a “planned targeted assassination," claiming that Kenyan police were "used as instruments."
 He was an outspoken critic of the Pakistani army.

 Sharif was the host of the program Power Play on ARY News.
 He served on AAJ News as News Director.
 Prior to joining AAJ, he was director news at Dunya News and hosted the program Kyun.

-Early life
+Early life and education

 Arshad Sharif was born in Karachi, Pakistan, to a Commander of the Pakistan Navy, Muhammad Sharif TI(M) TK.
 He began his journalistic career as a freelancer in 1993, while he was still a student.
 He received his Master of Science in Public Administration from Quaid-i-Azam University in Islamabad.